Bugmark-Simulator/bugmark_simulation/README.md

 1. Run the script to clean the bugmark excange `~/src/bugmark_simulation/exercise/simulation/script/reset_scr` (Note: This step is not needed if you have setup a clean environment for the first time)
 2. Run the script to set the BugmTime (TODO: specify script)
-3. Run the script to create users (TODO: specify script)
+3. Run the script to create users  `./bugmark_simulation/exercise/simulation/script/user_gen_scr`

 When you run the experiment, you need to make sure the 'background services' are running:
 1. Run the script nightly (TODO: specify script)